How well LLM-based test generation techniques perform with newer LLM versions?: Results

 \subsection{RQ3: Granularity}

 Table \ref{tab:class_method_combined} records the coverage achieved by Plain-LLM when instructed to generate tests at the class level in contrast to the method level.
-To further investigate the observed differences between these two configurations, we additionally merged the passing test suites produced by both class-level and method-level prompting (combined approach), measuring the combined coverage of both sets of generated tests.
+To further investigate the observed differences between these two configurations, we additionally merged the passing test suites produced by both class-level and method-level prompting (combined approach).
+We then measured the combined coverage of both sets of generated tests. \\

 Our results show that across all code adequacy metrics, method-level prompting is substantially more effective than class-level prompting.
 Although both configurations are provided with the same source of information and the instruction to eventually target identical code, the difference in granularity was significant.
 We noticed that one contributing factor is the number of generated tests.
 Under class-level prompting, Plain-LLM generates 3,232 test cases, of which 50.53\% pass successfully.
 In contrast, method-level prompting produces nearly four times as many tests, generating 12,158 test cases with a slightly higher passing rate of 53.40\%.

 As expected, class-level testing requires significantly fewer LLM queries.
 Across the dataset, class-level testing generated a total of 1,510 tests, which is approximately 7.76 times fewer than the number generated at the method level.